 The following is our "static gap" schedule.
-One-to-four family residential real estate and consumer loans include prepayment assumptions, while all other loans assume no prepayments.
+Loans include prepayment assumptions based on historical prepayment speeds.
 Mortgage-backed securities include published prepayment assumptions, while all other investments assume no prepayments.

 Certificates of deposit reflect contractual maturities only.
 Money market accounts are rate sensitive, and accordingly, a higher percentage of the accounts have been included as repricing immediately in the first period.
 Savings and NOW accounts are not as rate sensitive as money market accounts, and for that reason a significant percentage of the accounts are reflected in the 1-to-5 year category.